karandoshi2/..../README.md

 # Project Name: FinanciaLit
 #### Video Demo: https://youtu.be/vdzSX-gz1XY
-#### Description: A website created using HTML & CSS about a financial literacy book written by a finance teacher at my school.
+#### Description: I created a website using HTML & CSS about a financial literacy book written by a finance teacher at my school, 'FinanciaLit'.
+He had written it in hopes of keeping people financially educated during the times of covid starting (2020).
+He listed the book on Amazon which is linked using the order button, and there is an about and author section explaining the book and a little bit about the author respectively.
+It was made using a red and white color theme as the book also followed it, and it is organized evenly and in an aesthetically pleasing manner.